 If you’ve noticed that your neck is aging faster than you’d like, a neck lift can be a great way to refresh and rejuvenate.
 Often, patients combine neck and facelift surgeries for a beautiful, youthful update.
-At Adrien Aiache, MD, in Beverly Hills, California, you’ve got the peace-of-mind that comes with knowing your surgeon has over 40 years of experience in making patients look their very best.
+At Adrien Aiache, MD, with locations in Beverly Hills and Tarzana, California, you’ve got the peace-of-mind that comes with knowing your surgeon has over 40 years of experience in making patients look their very best.
 Book your appointment online or call the practice to speak with a team member.

 A neck lift is a surgical procedure that corrects the following issues.